Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: The Dirichlet-Neumann problems

 \section{The Dirichlet-Neumann problems}

-\MIG{The mathematical theory of finite elements often makes use of the equivalence of dual problems.
-In general this equivalence no longer holds at the discrete level.
-In this section we want to show that this equivalence continues to hold at the finite dimensional level when dual representations are employed.} In the proof of Lemma~2.2 \aVJ{in} \cite{CarstensenDemkowiczGopalakrishnan}\MIG{, for instance,} use is made of an equivalence between a Dirichlet and a Neumann \aVJ{problem}.
-We start with the two problems given by: Given $\hat{\phi} \in H^{1/2}(\partial K)$ \begin{enumerate} \item The Dirichlet problem: Find $\phi \in H^1(K)$ such that
+In the proof of Lemma~2.2 {in} \cite{CarstensenDemkowiczGopalakrishnan}{, for instance,} use is made of an equivalence between a Dirichlet and a Neumann {problem}.
+We start with the two problems: Given $\hat{\phi} \in H^{1/2}(\partial {\Omega})$ \begin{enumerate} \item The Dirichlet problem: Find $\phi \in H^1({\Omega})$ such that

-\item The Neumann problem: Find $\bm{q} \in H(\mathrm{div};K)$ such that
+\item The Neumann problem: Find $\bm{q} \in H(\mathrm{div};{\Omega})$ such that

 \end{enumerate} If $\phi$ solves the Dirichlet problem \eqref{eq:Dirichlet}, then $\bm{q}$ solves the Neumann problem \eqref{eq:Neumann}, if and only if $\phi = \mbox{div}\, \bm{q}$.
 Furthermore, it follows that~\cite{CarstensenDemkowiczGopalakrishnan}